Generic filters

 Trade balance

-Unsurprisingly, after the post-Brexit Trade and Cooperation Agreement began in early 2021, the UK’s trade deficit with the EU grew faster than GDP.
-Non-EU trade also dipped, but not as steeply, and is still below its 2018 level.
+The majority of UK trade prior to Brexit was through trade deals with the EU (see the section UK-EU trade for more details).
+Unsurprisingly, after the post-Brexit Trade and Cooperation Agreement began in early 2021, the UK’s total trade deficit accelerated as a percentage of GDP.
+The ratio of the UK’s non-EU trade surplus to GDP also dipped, but not as steeply as the EU trade deficit did, and remains below its 2018 level.

 Figure 5.11: UK balance of trade (goods and services) with EU and non-EU countries